 - What kind of outcome can I realistically expect?

 - How long will he or she possibly take for the job?

 - Will the different time zone affect the collaboration somehow?

-Also make sure to not write too much.
+Also, make sure to not write too much.
 Be on point.
 2-3 paragraphs should be enough to get a potential client’s interest.
-You can, of course, also reference to your profile, where they can see your education, skills and portfolio.
+You can, of course, also refer to your profile, where they can see your education, skills, and portfolio.

 The Right Timing